elemel/fungeoneer/docs/chapters/03/turning-point.md

 ---

-You compare 4 < 9: turn left.
+Comparing 4 < 9, you turn left.

 ]#=.0:081=4292]][9@#
 96==3=##]2824:25799]